ThatDaveStevens/Blog/SlackModel/readme.md

 MERGE (p)-[:MEMBEROF]->(c)
 ~~~

-:warning: This one can take a little while as it iterates over every channel, pulling in the list of members for each.
+**:Warning: This one can take a little while as it iterates over every channel, pulling in the list of members for each.**

 ![image](images/SlackImport2.png)